deephyper/deephyper/docs/tutorials/hps.rst

 .. note::

-    Adding an ``EarlyStopping(...)`` callback is a good idea to stop the training of your model as soon as it is stopping to improve.
+    Adding an ``EarlyStopping(...)`` callback is a good idea to stop the training of your model as soon as it is stops to improve.

     .. code-block:: python3